Ceelog/phpdoc-en/src/ref/json.md

 Returns a string containing the JSON representation of the supplied `value`.

-The encoding is affected by the supplied `options` and additionally the encoding of float values depends on the value of
+The encoding is affected by the supplied `flags` and additionally the encoding of float values depends on the value of
 <a href="/ini/core.html#ini.serialize-precision" class="link">serialize_precision</a>.